 Watch this 2014 video on what FEA looked like in one community in Delaware and why it mattered.

 FEA was part of the Phi Delta Kappa International family of associations, which includes:

 - Pi Lambda Theta, a collegiate honor society for aspiring educators

 - PDK International, a professional association for educators with over 100 years of history, and publisher of the renowned Kappan magazine

-FEA is a federally recognized Career and Technical Student Organization (CTSO).
-As the cocurricular component of state-recognized Career and Technical Education (CTE) programs of study, FEA enhances the classroom experience for students enrolled in Education and Training career cluster programs.
+FEA was a federally recognized Career and Technical Student Organization (CTSO).
+As the cocurricular component of state-recognized Career and Technical Education (CTE) programs of study, FEA enhanced the classroom experience for students enrolled in Education and Training career cluster programs.
 (Learn more about CTE and FEA programs of study.)
-Educators Rising will also be a CTSO organization.

-— Michael Shaner, FEA Advisor, Smyrna High School, Smyrna, Del.
+— Breanna Wharton, Senior, Smyrna High School, Smyrna, Del.